ochnios/switch-ai/.ai/apikey-resource-implementation-plan.md

 ### 9. Implementation Steps

 1. Implement the `deleteApiKey` method in `src/lib/services/apiKey.service.ts`.
-2. Add a `DELETE` handler in the `src/pages/api/user/api-key.ts` file.
+2. Add a `DELETE` handler in the `src/pages/api/api-key.ts` file.
-3. The handler will call the `deleteApiKey` service method and return a `SuccessResponseDto`.
+3. The handler will call the `deleteApiKey` service method and return a `204 No Content` response.